 Matt shared with us how CoLab relies on prototypes to learn about and shape the future of new technology.

-Who are you, what doing now?
+Who are you and what are you doing now?

 I’m managing director at IDEO CoLab.
 IDEO CoLab is a shared R&D network and we look at a portfolio of emerging technologies.
 Right now we're specifically looking at blockchains, internet of things, artificial intelligence, and augmented & virtual reality.
 We're applying design to these technologies to determine what's going to happen with them, how they're going to influence society, and how they're going to change the landscape of businesses in different industries.